 - a.
 Strategic business and financial planning Trustees should demonstrate they periodically review the strategic business plan of the charity, including estimation of the future needs of its beneficiaries, understanding of the external environment, financial and capability projections and defining the impacts to be achieved.
 Sound reasons should be demonstrated to justify the planning criteria and time horizon chosen.
 Periodically, broader sustainability reviews should be undertaken into the continued viability of the organisation, its beneficial purpose, its income forecasts and whether new structural arrangements or collaborations should be pursued. - b.
 Budget setting and monitoring There should be a robust annual budget preparation process and a formal mechanism for approval by the Board of Trustees.
 Further budget oversight and challenge should be undertaken throughout the year. - c.
-Management of risk The Board of Trustees should set out the process by which it identifies, records and reports the major risks potentially affecting the organisation.
-Decisions should be made on the frequency throughout the year these risks are reviewed and checks on the effectiveness of mitigation measures in reducing the likelihood of each risk occurring. - d.
+Management of risk and efficiencies The Board of Trustees should set out the process by which it identifies, records and reports the major risks potentially affecting the organisation.
+Five of the major risks regularly considered are: damage to reputation; decline in funding; inadequate insurance cover; loss of data; and fraud.
+Decisions should be made on the frequency throughout the year these risks are reviewed and to check on the effectiveness of mitigation measures in reducing the likelihood of each risk occurring. - The Board of Trustees considers periodically, and in its strategic plans, if opportunities exist with other organisations to improve its services to beneficiaries from possible collaborations, joint working or rationalisation of operations. - d.
 Financial audit/examination Organisations with an annual 'income' over £1 million (the current SORP threshold) must have an annual external 'audit' of accounts to ensure public trust and confidence in their operation is upheld.
 Organisations with smaller incomes should undertake a less intensive, independent annual financial 'examination'.
-The Board of Trustees should demonstrate they have a credible process in place to comply with SORP, maintain adequate reserves and investment policies, appoint an auditor (or independent examiner), report the findings publicly and address any financial concerns identified. - e.
+The Board of Trustees should demonstrate they have a credible process in place to comply with SORP, maintain adequate reserves and investment policies, appoint an auditor (or independent examiner), report the findings publicly and address any financial concerns identified.

+- e.
 Remuneration If an organisation has staff, regulators suggest in the spirit of openness the Board of Trustees should agree and publish their approach to setting the remuneration of its staff. - f.
 Impacts on beneficiaries Central to an organisation's strategy, decisions and performance is for Trustees to maintain a focus on maximising the impacts for its beneficiaries.
 The Board of Trustees should also be able to demonstrate they have a method to estimate and report the impact of their charitable activities.

-The obligations of Trustees to oversee the practices of their organisation to comply with the legal obligations for fundraising and safeguarding of children and adults at risk have been addressed in separate Cobseo aide memoires.
-Available from the Cobseo web site.
+The obligations of Trustees to oversee the practices of their organisation to comply with the legal obligations for fundraising and safeguarding of children, adults at risk and charity staff have been addressed in separate Cobseo Aide Memoires.
+Available at the Cobseo website.